 Clinical Professor, Department of Population Health

 Dr. Long is a practicing primary care physician who did his undergraduate work, residency training and post-graduate master’s work in health services research at Yale University.
-He has authored over 50 peer reviewed articles that have been published in journals including JAMA, Nature, and Lancet Public Health.
-His research interests include primary care innovations/outcomes, primary care workforce planning, and COVID-19.
+He has authored over 60 peer-reviewed articles that have been published in journals including JAMA, Nature Communications, and Lancet Public Health.
+Dr. Long is a Clinical Professor at NYU Langone’s Department of Population Health, and has served on faculty at the Yale School of Medicine and the Harvard Medical School Center for Primary Care since 2015 teaching about health policy and public health.

 MD from Univ. of Southern California